-Part of the reason he runs this way is, hey, there’s money to made doing short-haul, with generally higher rates per mile to the truck.
+Part of the reason he runs this way is, hey, there’s money to be made doing short-haul, with generally higher rates per mile to the truck.
 But also in this case a personal consideration: Reed’s wife, Stephanie, is pregnant and due fairly soon, in addition to being home with a young daughter, Raelynn.That money to be made, of course, can be better than longer-haul loads if delays at shippers and receivers — in his case often two picks and two drops over the course of any single day — don’t eat up all his on-duty time.
 Run through the timing of the two days via the pictorial narrative below, and take a listen to Reed’s decision-making considerations and advocacy for greater hours flexibility as an option for better safety in the podcast.

 The conversation portion of it was recorded in-cab at the start of the second day, running from a starting point at 4 a.m. from Truck World in Hubbard, Ohio, toward a destination in Findlay at Graham Packaging.
+Take a listen.

 The next load picked up in East Palestine, Ohio, about 70 miles due north from Tridelphia.
 Construction on route 7 turned what should have been about an hour and 20 minutes’ deadhead into nearly two hours.